ArloSoftware/arlowp-plugin/readme.txt

 The minimum requirement PHP version for the plugin is PHP 5.4.

+= Can I log a bug? =

+Sure!
+Create a new issue on the plugin's [GitHub site](https://github.com/ArloSoftware/arlowp-plugin/issues)

 == Languages ==

 The Arlo - Training and Event Management, and online registration plugin is only available in English, but we will translate it to many different languages soon.